 Sometimes traveling by bus to or from a different airport can save you a lot of money on flights.

 In the past I’ve saved a few hundred dollars choosing a $10 bus ride to New York rather than flying directly out of Boston.
 It takes longer, so you’ll have to weigh the opportunity cost.

-In addition to searching the major airline booking sites, do research about which specific budget carriers fly to your intended travel destination.
-You may be surprised at just how cheap these flights can actually be…
+In addition to searching the major airline booking sites, check which budget airlines (low cost carriers) fly to your intended travel destination.
+You may be surprised at just how cheap these flights can be…

-Some budget airlines don’t allow big meta flight search engines to include their fares in search results, requiring you to visit the airline’s website.
+Some budget airlines don’t allow the big meta flight search engines to include their fares in search results, requiring you to visit the airline’s official website.

 Cheap tickets on budget airlines are often non-refundable and can’t be changed — plus they may fly to smaller airports outside the main city, requiring additional travel time on the ground.

-Being flexible allows you to plan where to go based on how cheap the tickets are!
-Flying to a random location can be a lot of fun, and you may end up discovering an area of the world you hadn’t planned on visiting.
+Flying to a random location can be a lot of fun too, and you may end up discovering an area of the world you hadn’t planned on visiting.

 Did I ever tell you about the time I hitchhiked on an airplane?
-I know it’s not practical for most people.
-However it is possible to hitchhike on small planes from municipal airports.
-You need a lot of patience, some flexibility, and a little luck to find a pilot willing to take you.
+Sure — I know this isn’t practical for most people.

 For long-distance flights, it can pay to book different legs separately rather than all at once.
 I discovered it was about $200 cheaper for me to fly from Boston to Copenhagen, followed by Copenhagen to Dublin on a budget airline, rather than book a multi-leg trip from Boston to Dublin all at once.